AstromechZA/Djangaroo/README.md

 # How to use this example/template:

+This repo is mostly for my own use when setting up simple projects, but if you want to use it:

 - clone or fork it
 - remove the request routing to the `example_app` and remove it from the `INSTALLED_APPS` list.